johnypark/CCT-keras/README.md

 ```

-# Results
+# Results and Pre-trained Weights

 Results and weights are adpoted directly from the official PyTorch implementation (https://github.com/SHI-Labs/Compact-Transformers).
+I plan to gradually port the PyTorch weights to Tensorflow and keep things posted here.
 Type can be read in the format `L/PxC` where `L` is the number of transformer
 layers, `P` is the patch/convolution size, and `C` (CCT only) is the number of
 convolutional layers.